MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/how-to-resolve-a-service-endpoint-using-a-uddi-category-search.md

 ---
 description: "Learn more about: How to: Resolve a Service Endpoint Using a UDDI Category Search"
-title: "How to: Resolve a Service Endpoint Using a UDDI Category Search | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Resolve a Service Endpoint Using a UDDI Category Search" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 61ac5d37-5529-4509-a948-415453944e01
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to: Resolve a Service Endpoint Using a UDDI Category Search
 ## Goal